The Advantages of Aluminum for Milling?

 Use sharp tools: dull tools will cause excessive wear on your tools and machine.

-Use high-speed steel or carbide tools: these materials are able to withhold the extremely high temperatures that are produced during aluminum machining.
+Use high-speed steel or carbide tools: these materials are able to withstand the extremely high temperatures that are produced during aluminum machining.

 Use coolant: coolant helps to dissipate heat and prevents chips from sticking to the cutting tool.